TheCalculatorsHub

 Disclaimer: Nutritional calculations are estimates.
 Individual requirements vary.
 Consult a registered dietitian for personalized guidance.
 Learn about our methodology.

-The Dog Food Calculator estimates the daily food intake for your dog in grams and cups based on body weight, life stage, and activity level.
-Pet owners, veterinary nurses, and animal nutritionists use it to work out appropriate portion sizes, identify when a dog may be underfed or overfed, and build feeding plans aligned with veterinary body condition targets.
-According to the American Veterinary Medical Association, canine obesity affects approximately 56 percent of dogs in the United States, making overfeeding the most common preventable health problem in pet dogs.
-Carrying excess body weight accelerates joint degeneration, increases anaesthetic risk, and is associated with significantly shorter lifespan.
+This tool estimates daily food intake for a dog in grams and cups based on body weight, life stage, and activity level.
+Pet owners, veterinary nurses, and animal nutritionists use it to work out appropriate portion sizes and build feeding plans aligned with veterinary body condition targets.
+According to the American Veterinary Medical Association, canine obesity affects roughly 56 percent of dogs in the US, making overfeeding the most common preventable health problem in pet dogs, accelerating joint degeneration, increasing anaesthetic risk, and shortening lifespan.
+The calculator uses resting energy requirement (RER) as its foundation, scaling metabolic energy needs to body mass, then adjusts by a life stage multiplier accounting for growth, reproductive status, and activity level.
+Since caloric density varies between food types and brands, the output is a starting portion to fine-tune over weeks based on body condition response.

 How Daily Caloric Needs Are Calculated

-That said, these multipliers are averages.
-Individual metabolic variation between dogs of the same weight and life stage can differ by 20 to 30 percent.
-As a result, the calculated amount should be treated as a starting point, with the dog's body condition score reviewed monthly and portions adjusted by 10 percent increments until the ideal score of 4 to 5 out of 9 is achieved and maintained.
-What is more, caloric needs also change seasonally: active dogs exercising outdoors in cold climates may need 25 to 30 percent more calories in winter than in summer.
+Resting energy requirement follows RER = 70 x (body weight in kg)^0.75, the minimum daily caloric need at complete rest.
+Life stage multipliers then account for activity and physiological state: a neutered adult dog at moderate activity uses roughly 1.6, an intact adult 1.8, puppies under four months 3.0 to support rapid growth, and inactive senior dogs 1.2 to 1.4 as metabolic rate declines.
+These multipliers are averages, individual metabolic variation between dogs of the same weight and life stage can differ by 20 to 30 percent, so the calculated amount is a starting point, with body condition score reviewed monthly and portions adjusted in 10 percent increments until the ideal score of 4 to 5 out of 9 is achieved.
+Caloric needs also shift seasonally, active dogs exercising outdoors in cold climates may need 25 to 30 percent more calories in winter than summer.
+Our Dog Exercise Calculator breaks down daily activity targets by breed, age, and health status.

 Feeding Guide by Weight and Life Stage

 The table below shows approximate daily dry kibble amounts for a standard-density food of 350 kcal per 100 grams, consistent with published canine feeding guidelines.
-Actual amounts will vary based on your specific food's caloric density, which is printed on the packaging.
+Actual amounts vary based on your specific food's caloric density, printed on the packaging.

 Body WeightPuppy (grams/day)Adult Moderate (grams/day)Senior Sedentary (grams/day)